whage/thesis/thesis.md

 The main purpose of type systems is to reduce possibilities for bugs in computer programs.
-The type system associates a type with each value in the program and then by examining the flow of these values attempts to prove that no operation violates them.
+The type system associates a type with each value in the program and then by examining the flow of these values attempts to prove that no operation violates its rules.

 Such a violation is called a type error.
 It is an inconsistency in a program according to the type system's rules.
 Exactly what constitutes a type error is defined by the type system of the language.